spinnaker-hackathon/gardening/README.md

 ### Training Schedule
 The training schedule is currently TBD and will be updated soon.
 Classroom-style online training will be available during this event, as an alternate track for those who don't join a project team.

+## How will we form project teams?
+Project teams should have no more than *5 participants*.
+3 can be an ideal number for hackathon project teams.
+We'll form teams in slack, using the channels you generate from the [Project Ideas Wiki](https://github.com/spinnaker-hackathon/gardening/wiki/Project-Ideas).

+If you post an idea, you have a choice:
+  * you can act as the team lead OR
+  * you can find and nominate a team lead for your project The team lead is responsible for creating a new repository inside the [`spinnaker-hacakthon`](https://github.com/organizations/spinnaker-hackathon) organization.
+Use the string in your Slack channel name ("#gardening-idea-__XXXXXXX__") for your repository name to make it easy for other participants to find the project.
+Team leads should also ensure that a descriptive README file anchors the project, as this will help the community to understand your amazing concept and implementation ideas.

+If you're interested in a posted idea or repository in `spinnaker-hackathon`, visit the channel to find out if a team is forming.

+## Do I need to build something production-ready to participate?
+A top goal of this event: build the community and give participants a chance to get to know each other.
+Your team isn't required to build something that’s fully working.
+If you get halfway through a project and it no longer makes sense, you will have likely learned a lot and made connections.
+Stay and hang out!
+While we're sure to come out with some useful plugins, this is supposed to be fun, not necessarily feature complete.